 - Temporary visual changes, which can be long lasting

-No. A blepharoplasty is not designed to remove the wrinkles at the outer corners of your eyes (crow’s feet) or to fix sagging brows.
+No, blepharoplasty is not designed to remove the wrinkles at the outer corners of your eyes (crow’s feet) or to fix sagging brows.
 There are other procedures available that can be used to remove wrinkles near the eyes, including laser resurfacing and intense pulsed light treatments.

 As with any surgical procedure, some scarring is to be expected.
 However, scarring with blepharoplasty is minimal and practically non-existent after several months of healing.
 This is mostly because the incisions are so small and are placed within the natural creases of the eyelids.